Organizing a Reunion in Iowa

 - A Date that Accommodates the Majority

-Rarely can everyone attend on one given date.
-In that case it is logical to accommodate the majority.
-Fortunately our small reunion of retirees made it easy for everyone to attend with a little adjustment of normal schedules.
+Since everyone can rarely attend on one specific day, it is logical to accommodate the majority.
+Fortunately, our small reunion of retirees made it easy for everyone to attend with a little adjustment of normal schedules.

 - Goal Setting/Purpose/Program

 I began to brainstorm what we should try to accomplish with the reunion.
 We would probably have a maximum of two hours to try to recognize one another.
 (As it turned out the entire group hung around for over four hours simply gabbing about memories of school together and eventually about our families and retirement.)
 I was pleased that no one tried to impress the group with their accomplishments.